Target Corporation: SuperTarget

 The first SuperTarget hypermarket opened in Omaha, Nebraska, in 1995, and expanded upon the Target Greatland concept with the inclusion of a full grocery department.
-The company expanded their grocery assortment in 2003 and adopted the modified tagline "Eat Well.
-Pay Less." (in reference to their tagline "Expect More.
+The company expanded its grocery assortment in 2003 and adopted the modified tagline "Eat Well.
+Pay Less." (in reference to its tagline "Expect More.
 Pay Less.") in 2004.
 In the early 2000s, 43 locations (of nearly 100) featured E-Trade trading stations, although they were all closed by June 2003 after E-Trade determined, "we were not able to make it into a profitable distribution channel."

 When comparing SuperTargets with rival Walmart Supercenter hypermarkets, then-chief executive Gregg Steinhafel opined that Walmart operates like "a grocer that happens to also sell general merchandise," whereas the less aggressive expansion of SuperTarget stores reflects his view of Target's grocery effort as a "high-impact, low-cost" side project.
 The company operated 239 SuperTarget locations as of September 2015; they each encompass an estimate of 174000 sqft.